 No one likes surprises – especially the ones where it takes longer or costs more to deliver a product or service.
 If you can’t make heads or tails of the cost estimate details in your proposal submissions, neither will the customer.
 The customer will give your proposal a lower score because it will be perceived as unrealistic with a higher execution risk.

 Schedule a demo of BOEMax today.
 See why BOEMax proposal software helps proposal teams create data driven cost estimates easier and faster.
-BOEMax estimate software functions as “command central” for proposal teams because everything they need to create their cost estimates is in a single database.
-This includes historical actual costs, parametric data, cost models, bills of material, supplier BOEs, and narrative text.
+BOEMax basis of estimate software functions as “command central” for proposal teams because everything they need to create their cost estimates is in a single database.
+This includes historical actual costs, parametric data, cost models, bills of material, supplier BOEs, and basis of estimate narrative text.
 Your proposal teams can easily produce data driven cost estimates that are fully traceable from the top down or bottom up.
 BOEMax bidding software integrates bi-directionally with Oracle Primavera P6 and Microsoft Project to ensure the schedule and cost data align.
 The built-in workflow functions simplify life for the proposal manager and helps them track the development process as well as who made what changes to the cost estimate data.

 Updated September 25, 2020